FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/declarative_thinking_and_programming.md

 the task at hand but unsuitable for any other task outside that domain.
 The same observation holds for Prolog and Datalog which apply a set of mathematical concepts, most prominently the [Horn clause][], to solve problems in the field of logistic programming.
 At that point, it should also be noted that functional programming can also be considered to be declarative programming.
-In this case the abstraction layer is based again on mathematical concepts with certain possible operations but also restrictions.
+Again, the abstraction layer is based again on mathematical concepts with certain possible operations but also restrictions.
 For example a function is typically treated as any other value and can therefore be chained with other functions, passed as parameters or even returned from another function.
 Compared to an imperative language, the most well-known restriction is that functions are not allowed to have any side-effects.

 Before we start to apply declarative concepts one word of caution about abstractions in general.
 In a perfect world an abstraction layer would completely hide the inner workings beneath it from the user.
-But even a DSL like SQL built on such a well-conceived theoratical foundation as the relational algebra is in practice a bit leaky.
+But even a DSL like SQL built on such a well-conceived theoretical foundation as the relational algebra is in practice a bit leaky.
 This can be experienced quite easily when looking at two different but logically equivalent queries differing in performance by orders of magnitude.
 The *Law of Leaky Abstractions* by Spolsky even states that "All non-trivial abstractions, to some degree, are leaky."
 Beside this caveat, abstractions are still a powerful tool to handle complexity.